SukwonYun/sukwon.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a master's student in the [Data Science and Artificial Intelligence Lab (DSAIL)](http://dsail.kaist.ac.kr) at [KAIST](https://www.kaist.ac.kr/en/), where I am fortunate to be advised by [Prof. Chanyoung Park](http://dsail.kaist.ac.kr/professor/).
+I am a researcher at [Data Science and Artificial Intelligence Lab (DSAIL)](http://dsail.kaist.ac.kr) at [KAIST](https://www.kaist.ac.kr/en/), where I am fortunate to be advised by [Prof. Chanyoung Park](http://dsail.kaist.ac.kr/professor/) during my Master's.

-During my master's year, I had a memorable experience in Tokyo as a visiting researcher at the [Murata Lab](http://www.net.c.titech.ac.jp/index.html) in [Tokyo Tech](https://www.titech.ac.jp/english), under the guidance of [Prof. Tsoyoshi Murata](http://www.net.c.titech.ac.jp/murata.html).
+During my Master's year, I had a memorable experience in Tokyo as a visiting researcher at the [Murata Lab](http://www.net.c.titech.ac.jp/index.html) in [Tokyo Tech](https://www.titech.ac.jp/english), under the guidance of [Prof. Tsoyoshi Murata](http://www.net.c.titech.ac.jp/murata.html).
 I also had the opportunity to collaborate closely with [Dr. Xin Liu](https://staff.aist.go.jp/xin.liu/).

 In a nutshell, my research interest lies primarily in **Graph Neural Networks** with their **real-world applications**.
 I am interested in <u>mitigating the inductive bias of Graph Neural Networks (GNNs)</u> in real-world scenarios, with their <u>application in the field of Computational Biology</u>, particularly single-cell RNA sequencing.
 Keywords include but are not limited to the following: